 We’re going to change things up a bit in this Marriage Insight.
 We’re going to share something extremely important—Spiritual Warfare in Marriage.
-This is the first time we’ve addressed this in more than 20 years.
-We urge you to read this entire Marriage Insight.
-What you learn about spiritual warfare attacks could very well save your marriage someday.
+This is the first time we’ve addressed this particular topic in more than 20 years.
+It has to do with the issue of spiritual warfare within marriage.

 The Spiritual Warfare Fight in Marriage